savinmikhail/enum-cases/pr.md

 - [x] Tests added (enum + reflection)
 - [x] NEWS and UPGRADING updated
 - [ ] Manual docs (php/doc-en) PR to be submitted after review

-## Request for Review

-- API shape: name, availability (backed enums only), return type semantics.
-- Behavior details: order preservation, no exposure on unit enums, ignoring regular constants.
-- Implementation placement and registration consistency with `cases()/from()/tryFrom()`.

 Thank you for reviewing!